Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers: Conclusion

-In conclusion, we discussed the general design rules of spherical plano-convex microlens arrays for MWIR specifically.
-We simulated the design parameters of microlens arrays through FDTD and studied the collection efficiency and concentration factor of Al$_2$O$_3$ spherical plano-convex microlenses in MWIR, as a function of microlens diameter and sensor active size.
-We fabricated a microlens array sample to prove that the chosen geometrical parameters are realistic and compatible with the fabrication process.
-We showed that when collimated light is incident on the microlens arrays, the NEDT and the imaging performance of the spintronic Poisson bolometer array can be improved significantly with a microlens array present.
+In conclusion, we used FDTD simulations to study how key design parameters govern the optical performance of MWIR microlens arrays.
+Using these models, we studied the collection efficiency and concentration factor as a function of microlens diameter and sensor active size.
+Furthermore, we fabricated a microlens array sample to demonstrate that the chosen geometrical parameters are realistic and compatible with the fabrication process.
+Based on the simulated microlens performance, we find that NEDT can be reduced and image contrast improved in MWIR imaging with spintronic Poisson bolometers.
+This enhanced performance may enable the use of spintronic Poisson bolometer arrays in neuromorphic computing and uncooled MWIR imaging applications \cite{mousa2025neural}.
+Our work presents the first simulation of microlens design for spintronic Poisson bolometer arrays, bridging microphotonics, spintronics, and thermal imaging.
+Beyond the specific detector demonstrated here, the simulations establish practical MWIR microlens-array scaling trends that can guide optical concentration design for other detector arrays with limited active area or fill factor.